zenhack/sandstorm/docs/install.md

   inconsistent with the typical Docker approach of using Docker images to manage updates and versioning for application code.

-- The install script uses `local.sandstorm.io` and enables development accounts in the `-d` mode.
+- The install script uses `localhost` and enables development accounts in the `-d` mode.
 To configure Sandstorm for production use, clear the Docker volume (or create a new one), then remove `-d` from the first `docker run` invocation so that the Sandstorm install script can ask you questions.